AryaGosuDev/RayTracer/README.md

 7: Photo-Realistic rendering techniques - Smooth / Rough Surface for BRDF micro faceted surfaces, reflectivity of surfaces, glass / water Snell’s refraction…

-8: Global illumination - Implemented a radiosity global illumination model based on a n^2 form factor of the scene geometry along with a Gauss–Seidel matrix problem solver.
+8: Global illumination - Implemented a radiosity global illumination model based on a n^2 form factor of the scene geometry along with a Gauss–Seidel matrix problem solver, taking into consideration the physical based characteristics of models by inputting their emissivity/absorptivity values in the scene description file.

 9: Tone Mapping